showSidebars ==

 Citations (All Time)

-Daniel Z. Mack is an accomplished scholar in strategy and entrepreneurship, renowned for his research on organizational change, board diversity, CEO personality, and innovation, with impactful contributions to both academic theory and practical case studies.
+Daniel Z. Mack is an accomplished scholar in strategy and entrepreneurship, recognized for his research on organizational change, board diversity, CEO personality, and strategic decision-making, with impactful contributions to both academic theory and business practice.

 This highlights are AI-generated content using the faculty's CV.